by Aiden Eksteen

 But no rivals deliver the same blend of style, luxury, and frugality, and Audi's recent offerings have also proven the brand's penchant for reliability - a key deciding factor for many early adopters of hybrid tech.
 The A7 Hybrid pulls its weight in a segment rife with competition and deserves a look from the well-heeled shoppers among us.

 We couldn't possibly review the Audi A7 Hybrid without complaining about how much it costs.
-That's because the price of the Audi A7 Hybrid starts at $74,900 in the USA, while the MSRP of rivals is far lower.
+That's because the price of the Audi A7 Hybrid starts at $75,900 in the USA, while the MSRP of rivals is far lower.
 The BMW 5 Series Hybrid, for example, starts at $57,200.
-Opting for the higher-spec Prestige trim from Audi increases the cost to $80,250, before a destination and handling fee of $1,045.
+Opting for the higher-spec Prestige trim from Audi increases the cost to $81,250, before a destination and handling fee of $1,045.
 Sure, the Audi is more stylish than rivals and is based on the concept of a four-door coupe rather than a traditional sedan and has impressive specs, but even the more powerful Volvo S90 Hybrid only asks a little more than $60,000.
+The bigger battery means that the 2022 A7 Hybrid is eligible for a federal tax rebate of $7,500.